Romney encourages rivals to fold; no way, they say

 The Romney campaign's decision to begin advertising in Alabama suggested a competitive race, as did a private poll and Gingrich's decision to skip a trip to Kansas to focus his efforts on next week's primaries in Alabama and Mississippi.
 A Gingrich aide said the former House speaker must win both next week to justify his place in the race.

 In Montgomery, Ala., he criticized both Romney and Santorum.
 He said the former is a moderate in the mold of Bob Dole and John McCain, both of whom led the party to defeats in presidential elections.

 As for Santorum, he said, "I am not going to Washington to be a good team member.
 I'm going to Washington to change Washington."
 That was a reference to the former senator's recent debate statement that he voted for President George W. Bush's No Child Left Behind Education bill even though he opposed it, because he wanted to help the GOP team.

-Associated Press writers Kasie Hunt in Massachusetts, Steve Peoples in Kansas, Thomas Beaumont in Alabama, Philip Elliott and Erik Schelzig in Mississippi, and Stephen Ohlemacher in Washington contributed to this report.
+Associated Press writers Kasie Hunt in Massachusetts, Steve Peoples in Kansas, Thomas Beaumont in Alabama and Stephen Ohlemacher in Washington contributed to this story.